 With 20% weightage in CLAT, Logical Reasoning section is one of the most important sections.
 Candidates can check here CLAT preparation tips, books, and topics to score well in the Logical Reasoning section.

-The Common Law Admission Test (CLAT) exam is likely to be held in first-week of December 2025.
+The Common Law Admission Test (CLAT) exam will be held on December 7, 2025.
 As candidates prepare for CLAT, they must know the important sections to score well.
 CLAT 2026 Logical Reasoning carries 20 per cent weightage in UG question paper, and aims to test the comprehension and reasoning skills of candidates.
 In order to prepare for CLAT exam, candidates will require to prepare the Logical Reasoning section competently.

 Also Read: Idioms and Proverbs for CLAT 2026 With Meaning